Introduction: What Are SGLT2 Inhibitors?

-SGLT2 inhibitors are a class of drugs that lower blood sugar levels in people with type 2 diabetes.
-They work by blocking a protein called sodium-glucose cotransporter 2 (SGLT2) in the kidneys.
-As they normally reabsorb glucose from the urine back into the bloodstream.
-By preventing this process, SGLT2 inhibitors cause increases glucose excretion in the urine, reducing the amount of glucose in the blood.
+SGLT2 inhibitors are a class of oral drugs used to lower blood sugar levels in people with type 2 diabetes.
+They work by blocking the sodium-glucose co-transporter 2 (SGLT2) in the kidneys, which reduces glucose reabsorption and increases glucose excretion in the urine.

 - Canagliflozin (brand name Invokana).
 It can also reduce the risk of heart and kidney problems in people with diabetes.